shahrohan05/FlutterExamples/README.md

 Random example flutter projects.
-1. test_1 : Routes and navigation in flutter
+1. test_1 : Routes and navigation in Flutter
+2. animation_examples : Some explicit and other animation examples in Flutter